skeeto/skeeto.github.com/_posts/2016-09-02-Two-Years-as-a-High-School-Mentor.markdown

 After a year on the raytracer, he had implemented most of what he wanted and I had an opportunity to involve him in my funded research.
-By this point he as very capable, quickly paying back his entire education.
+By this point he was very capable, quickly paying back his entire education.

 <p>